 The Disability Resources for Students Center provides accommodations, alternative testing, interpreters, note taking, and more to UW Bothell students.

-Students registered with Disability Support Services (DSS) have a wide-range of abilities.
+Students registered with Student Accessibility Services (SAS) have a wide-range of abilities.
 We provide accommodations in order to eliminate barriers caused by a disability, diagnosis, or medical condition.
 Whether a student has a physical, emotional, or temporary barrier, we'll engage in an interactive process to identify possible accommodations, support services, and resources on an individual basis.

 Phone: 425-352-5340 (Voice & Relay)

-Campus Location: LB1, located in the middle of campus, across from the Bookstore
+Campus Location: LB1, located in the middle of campus

 Mailing Address: UWB/CC Campus Library, 18225 Campus Way NE, Bothell, WA 98011